 Retroactive Referral Bonus

-You can send Uber a message letting them know you forgot to enter my referral code (41hh66ue) and wanted to confirm what your bonus would be.
+You can send Uber a message letting them know you forgot to enter my referral code (41hh66ue) and wanted to confirm what your sign-up bonus would be.

-They may also ask for:
+They may also ask for the following information:

 Name: Brandon Arnold